department-of-veterans-affairs/connect_vbms/README.md

 This will run all the tests and also runs [rubocop](http://batsov.com/rubocop/) to identify any stylistic problems in the code.
 You must ensure your code passes all tests and has no Rubocop violations before submitting a pull request.

+Tests normally mock all web requests so tests can be run without needing any credentials for VBMS systems.
+To run the integration tests against a VBMS server, you must specify all the necessary `VBMS_CONNECT` environment variables.
+You can then execute tests with `CONNECT_VBMS_RUN_EXTERNAL_TESTS=1 bundle exec rake default` and it will not use local webmocks.

 ## Docs

 From the root directory, run: